 At its board meeting, held on 8 October 2020, the Board of The Swedish Club voted to continue to support an Environmental, Social and Governance (ESG) framework policy.

-This policy identifies the Club's responsibilities and commits it to develop a series of practical measures to guide and support both employees and members in creating a truly sustainable organisation fit for the future.
+This policy identifies the Club's responsibilities and commits it to develop a series of practical measures to guide and support employees and members in creating a truly sustainable organisation fit for the future.

 The Club has adopted four of the United Nation's Global Goals for Sustainable Development, providing a clear direction for the Club's future ESG efforts.